 Whether you prefer to use a fine-tooth comb, a broad-tooth comb, or a double-sided big boy, just make sure it’s made of pearwood, cherrywood, or wood of similar (or even better) quality.

 3. Beard Oil

 Beard oil – you’ve gotta love it.

 Once people discover the wonderful effects it can have on their beard, they seldom return to their oil-less ways.

-Beard oil is a beard conditioner that nourishes and softens the hair in your beard.
+Beard oil is a product that’s coveted for conditioning beards because of its ability to nourish and soften hair. .
 It’s also great for keeping the skin underneath your beard moisturised.

 Beard oil is used to keep beards thicker, softer, and more manageable.
 It’s also occasionally used to encourage beard development, but if growth is your primary concern, you should go for a beard serum as mentioned earlier.

 You may be wondering why some beard oils cost a lot more than others.
 This is due to the ingredients used within them.

 The premium, best beard oils contain oils like sweet almond oil, Inca Inchi oil, argan oil and more, which all provide their own individual benefits for your facial hair.

 For example, argan oil is an excellent moisturiser and is great at reducing breakages and split ends.
 It’s also anti-inflammatory and an anti-oxidant.